splch/slc.is/posts/deepCleaningAGameBoyColor.md

 1. Unscrew the 4 Tri-Wing screws on the back of the GBC 1.5.
 Unscrew 2 more screws under the batteries
-2. Slide the metal battery holder out of the case
+2. Slide the metal battery contact out of the case
 3. Remove the back plate
 4. Unscrew the 3 Phillips screws holding the motherboard
 5. On the back place, unscrew the 4 Phillips screws holding the cartridge slot
 6. Disconnect the screen's ribbon cable from the top of the motherboard
-7. Slide the <abbr title="Infrared">IR</abbr> cover out of the case
+7. Slide the <abbr title="Infrared">IR</abbr> cover and power switch out of the case
 8. Lift the motherboard out of the casing
 9. Remove the buttons
 	* D-pad